firebase/firebase-tools/docs/apps-create.md

 # apps:create

-Create a new firebase app. [platform] can be ios, android or web (case insensitive).
+Create a new Firebase app. [platform] can be IOS, ANDROID or WEB (case insensitive).

 ## Usage
 ```